 Your prospective monthly payments must be smaller than your standard payments to qualify for the PAYE plan, which is calculated at 10% of your discretionary income.
 The PAYE plan offers student loan forgiveness after 20 years of repayment.

 To qualify for PAYE, there are specific requirements you must meet:

-- You must have not have taken out a federal student loan before Oct.
+- You must not have taken out a federal student loan before Oct.
 1, 2007.

-Monthly payments are set at 10% of your discretionary income.
-(And note that there’s no upward limit on how much those payments might be.)
+Monthly payments are capped at 10% of your discretionary income.
+But there’s no cap on monthly payments.

 Additionally, REPAYE offers student loan forgiveness after 20 years for loans originated for undergraduate studies, and 25 years for loans taken out for graduate studies.

 REPAYE also includes a student loan interest subsidy that can be a huge benefit for borrowers with monthly payments that don’t cover interest charges.
 If they are on REPAYE, 100% of unpaid interest each month is paid for on subsidized loans.
 And 50% of unpaid interest is subsidized for unsubsidized student loans.

 If you’ve applied for the other plans but were rejected, the Income-Contingent Repayment (ICR) plan may be your next best option for reducing your monthly student loan payment.
 It’s the only IDR plan for which parent PLUS loans are eligible — though you will have to consolidate these loans first.

 Monthly payments are set as the lesser of either 20% of your discretionary income, or monthly payments when the loan is amortized over 12 years.

 ICR also offers student loan forgiveness after 25 years.